lucas-varela/strate/README.md

 And that's the gist of it.
 For advanced use cases, read the documentation below.

 **This package is still in development!** It is not ready for production yet.
-Feel free to test it and contribute.
+However, Feel free to test it and contribute.

 # Documentation
+You can check the full documentation on the `docs` folder of this repository.
+Or simply [click here](./docs/readme.md).

 ## makeRoute
 ### one-time middleware